Brief History 116th Infantry Regiment

 “Jackson’s Foot Cavalry” — so called for their ability to cover more than 30 miles a day.

-The 116th Infantry, part of the 29th Infantry Division, saw service in World War I, and Soldiers of the 116th Infantry spearheaded an attack in October 1918 during what was known as the Meuse Argonne Offensive.
-During this attack, Sgt.
-Earle Gregory of the 116th Infantry earned the Medal of Honor, the first Virginia Guardsman to receive the award.
-Virginians all, they formed a division of troops under the command of General Thomas J. “Stonewall” Jackson in the Shenandoah Valley of Virginia in 1862.
+Virginians all, the men of the 29th formed a division of troops under the command of General Thomas J. “Stonewall” Jackson in the Shenandoah Valley of Virginia in 1862.
 In March of 1862, they numbered about 10,000 and had orders to defend the Valley from Northern forces four times their size.
 Maj.
 Gen. Thomas J. “Stonewall” Jackson’s famous spring campaign through the Shenandoah Valley employed audacity and rapid, unpredictable movements on interior lines.
 Jackson’s 10,000 men marched 646 miles (1,040 km) in 48 days and won four battles as they engaged three Union armies (52,000 men), preventing them from reinforcing a Union offensive against Richmond.
 Then the Brigade boarded trains and marched to reinforce General Lee near Richmond.
+The 116th Infantry, part of the 29th Infantry Division, also saw service in World War I. Soldiers of the 116th Infantry spearheaded an attack in October 1918 during what was known as the Meuse Argonne Offensive.
+During this attack, Sgt.
+Earle Gregory of the 116th Infantry earned the Medal of Honor, the first Virginia Guardsman to receive the award.

-More recently, the 116th Regimental Combat Team and other Virginia Guard Soldiers and Airmen served during The Sinai Peace Keeping Mission, Operation Desert Storm and since the terrorist attacks of September 11, 2001, more than 15,000 Virginia Guard Soldiers and Airmen have served on federal active duty in support of Operation Noble Eagle, Operation Enduring Freedom, Guantanamo Security Mission, Operation Iraqi Freedom and Operation New Dawn.
-Soldiers of the Regiment help maintain security in the United States and further the cause of freedom in Iraq and Afghanistan as well as serving in the NATO peacekeeping mission in Bosnia and Kosovo.
+More recently, the 116th Regimental Combat Team and other Virginia Guard soldiers and airmen served during The Sinai Peace Keeping Mission, Operation Desert Storm.
+Since the terrorist attacks of September 11, 2001, more than 15,000 Virginia Guard soldiers and airmen have served on federal active duty in support of Operation Noble Eagle, Operation Enduring Freedom, Guantanamo Security Mission, Operation Iraqi Freedom and Operation New Dawn as well as serving in the NATO peacekeeping mission in Bosnia and Kosovo.
+Soldiers of the Regiment help maintain security in the United States and further the cause of freedom overseas.